 If you think you’re likely to earn a final grade of D or F, you should strongly consider officially withdrawing from the course.
 This will result in a grade of "W" instead of having a failing grade on your MCC transcript.
 Simply tell your teacher that you want to withdraw.
 You may remain in the high school course even if you withdraw from MCC.

-The Dual Enrollment Class withdrawal deadlines are as follows:
+The Dual Enrollment Class withdrawal deadlines for 2013-2014 are as follows:

 Your high school teacher determines your final grade, in cooperation with his or her MCC faculty liaison.
 College policies apply to Dual Enrollment courses, and some Dual Enrollment courses require an additional exam or project.
 For these reasons, your final high school grade might be different from your MCC grade.
 At the end of the course, you will receive a grade report from MCC.Back to top